ansys/DevRelDocs/2024R2/Discovery-quick-reference-for-tool-usage-24-R2/reference.md

 **When to Use**

-- hen the user selects one object and applies a command.
+- When the user selects one object and applies a command.
   - Selecting more than one object is permitted, but other workflows may be more appropriate in that case.
 - Used for very simple and straightforward operations.